Homemade Ham and Cheese Calzones

 Notes

-Note: To freeze - cool completely, then store in a freezer-safe ziploc bag in the freezer for up to a month.
+To freeze: Cool completely, then store in a freezer-safe ziploc bag in the freezer for up to a month.
 Defrost in the refrigerator and reheat in the oven or toaster oven at 300 degrees F.

 Recommended Products